 Although it happens in the middle of winter, Lunar New Year is also known as the Spring Festival in many Asian countries.
 As such, it’s also a time when many families prepare for the new year (and the coming spring) with major housecleaning.
 Asian superstition dictates that household organization extends to finances as well, which means paying off or collecting debts prior to the new year.

-In addition to decorating the house with red paper cutouts and banners—particularly rooster-themed decorations in 2017—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.
+In addition to decorating the house with red paper cutouts and banners—particularly pig-themed decorations in 2019—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.

 Pro-tip: Plan to do housekeeping before the new year commences.
 Many celebrants believe that sweeping around the house on Lunar New Year’s Day is akin to sweeping away all of your good luck for the year!